senserf/picos/README.txt

     Removed node type NNode and TNode.
 Added a model for Nokia LCDG.
     Lots of cosmetics and re-shuffling.
 Read RTAGS from PICOS for details.
     Changes to the document are forthcoming.

+R090629A:

+    Fixed a bug in board.cc causing segmentation faults when the data file didn't include <eeprom> at all.

+    Manual updated, the recommended conversion procedure significantly simplified.
+Requires PICOS R090629A.